 In many motorcycle accidents, the collision is an unfair conflict, pitting a car or truck against a person on a bike — a person with no airbag and no protection except for a helmet.
 Serious injuries can result:

 The law requires that all motorcyclists and passengers wear a DOT-approved helmet when on a motorcycle.
-These helmets have been specially designed to absorb as much impact as possible should the driver get into an accident.
-They have a thick interior lining, sturdy chin straps, and fastenings, weigh approximately three pounds and have no protruding fixtures.
+These helmets have been specially designed to absorb as much impact as possible in the event of an accident.
 In addition, a DOT sticker, Snell or ANSI label, and manufacturer’s label are also often included.
-This ensures that they have been made to DOT specifications, and will help to prevent traumatic brain injuries or TBIs, and even death should the person wearing the helmet crash.
+This ensures that they have been made to DOT specifications, and will help to prevent traumatic brain injuries and death.

 However, although it is the law, sometimes helmets are not worn when the motorcycle is being operated.
 Law provides that failure to wear a helmet is not to be considered in determining negligence, limit the liability of a party or insurer, or reduce the damages paid in any way.